Z0rdak/BetterSpectralArrows/README.md

 Feel free to report any errors, issues, suggestions to [GitHub](https://github.com/Z0rdak/BetterSpectralArrows/issues).
 Please make sure to include your forge and mod version in your issue.

+### Known issues:

+- Arrows sometimes not creating light blocks when hitting a non-solid block/surface

 ## License & Permission

 This mod is provided with the MIT License.
 Feel free to include this mod in any modpack.